ordina-jworks/ordina-jworks.github.io/_posts/2020-02-17-Combining-MongoDB-and-AWS-Lambda.md

   <img src="/img/2020-02-17-Combining-MongoDB-Atlas-and-AWS-Lambda/11-modify-route-table.png" width="100%" height="100%">
 </div>

-Click `edit routes` and add a route towards your Atlas cluster.
+Click `edit routes` when selecting the route table with an **explicit subnet association** Add a route towards your Atlas cluster as indicated in the image below.
 What we are actually saying here is that we want to route all traffic to our Atlas cluster through the VPC peering connection.
 As `Destination` choose the Atlas CIDR and under `Target` choose your VPC peering connection.